Brian Harrison (historian)

-Early life and education
+Early life, family and education

 Harrison was born on 9 July 1937.
 He was educated at Merchant Taylors' School, Northwood, an independent school in London.
 From 1956 to 1958, between school and university, he undertook his national service with the Malta Signal Squadron.
-On 6 October 1956, he was commissioned as a second lieutenant in the Royal Corps of Signals, British Army.
-On 19 June 1958, he transferred to the Territorial Army, thereby ending his active military service, and was promoted to lieutenant.
-He was transferred to the Regular Army Reserve of Officers on 1 September 1961, which fully ended his military service but signalled that he was a trained soldier who could be called up in an emergency.

 He studied modern history at St John's College, Oxford, graduating with a first class honours Bachelor of Arts (BA) degree in 1961: as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree.
-He remained at St John's College to undertake a Doctor of Philosophy (DPhil) degree, which he completed in 1966 with a doctoral thesis titled The temperance question in England, 1829–1869.
+From 1961-4 he was a senior scholar at St. Antony's College, Oxford, and from 1964-7 he was a Junior Research Fellow at Nuffield College, Oxford, where in 1966, he completed his D.Phil. thesis The temperance question in England, 1829–1869.
 The thesis was supervised by Peter Mathias.

 Academic career

 Harrison was Professor of Modern History at the University of Oxford from 1996 to 2004.
 He was additionally the editor of Oxford Dictionary of National Biography from January 2000 to September 2004.
 Since 2004, he has been an emeritus fellow of Corpus Christi College, Oxford.

 Harrison has published extensively on British social and political history from the 1790s to the present.
 His first book was Drink and the Victorians.
-The Temperance Question England 1815–1872, based on his doctoral thesis.
+The Temperance Question in England 1815–1872, based on his doctoral thesis.
 His most recent publications are two volumes in the New Oxford History of England series covering British history from 1951.

 National Life Stories conducted an oral history interview (C1149/24) with Harrison in 2012 for its Oral History of Oral History collection held by the British Library.
 Harrison also did a video interview with the Cambridge historian and social anthropologist Alan Macfarlane in 2012, which was also published in prose format.

 Between 1974 and 1981 Harrison conducted a series of oral history interviews with surviving suffrage campaigners, their relatives and employees, known as The Suffrage Interviews, or Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
 The recordings were deposited with The Women's Library in 1981, and are now available online via The British Library of Political and Economic Science.
 The Library is working on a Wikidata project, WikiProject LSESuffrageInterviewsProject, which seeks to explore connections between individuals and organizations mentioned within the collection, and make the resource accessible to researchers in new ways.